 You may want to clear up your disk space when this happens.
 You can also remove programs and files that are unwanted or no longer used.
 Doing this would allow your CPU to run more efficiently.

 However, you may need a new computer if cleaning your disk space doesn’t work.

 Overheating happens when your running programs bring too much load or pressure on your CPU.

 This problem may also be associated with poor maintenance, which causes your computer’s internal fans to collect too much dust and get clogged up.

 Once this happens, your computer’s internal fans won’t be able to cool your hardware components.

 You can always save your computer first by limiting your use of power-hungry apps and programs for long periods.

 You may even need to open only one app or program at a time.
-This solution, however, may not be sustainable and convenient for you in the long term, especially if your work requires that you run several programs simultaneously.
+However, this solution may not be sustainable and convenient for you long term, especially if your work requires you to run several programs simultaneously.